npeirson/dsc-v2-mod1-final-project-online-ds-sp-000/README.md

 # Predicting Housing Sale Prices in King County, WA
 Contained herein is an exploration of housing sale prices in King County, as well as an attempt to model them.
-This method yeilds an r-score of 0.9.
+This method yeilds an r squared of 90%.

 ## Description of files